 This balm is meant to be hard.
 That way you can rub your finger over the top of it and get a small amount.
 This will be perfect for the under eye area since this recipe is very concentrated and contains no water based ingredients.
 You can gently smooth this under your eyes morning and night.

 I say this every time but it’s true-if you are going to spend time creating your own products, it is so important to buy quality ingredients because some brands offer cheaper prices but low quality products that will render your DIY worthless.
 I always link what I used and can not guarantee that your products will be successful if you choose to use other brands.
-Basically, I believe you can not go wrong with Mountain Rose Herb for your ingredients.
+Basically, I believe you can not go wrong with Mountain Rose Herbs for your ingredients.

 I love recreating skin care products.
 I must say, this one was tricky but what I really love about it is the coffee infused oil.
 I’m excited to do that again and make other products using the coffee oil.